Graduate Academic Advising

-Our academic advisors are the principle academic resource for graduate students in the Elliott School.
-Students are assigned an academic advisor based on program, and are part of a support team that also includes a program director and career coach.
+Our academic advisors are the principal academic resource for graduate students in the Elliott School.
+Students are assigned an academic advisor based on their program and are part of a support team that also includes a program director and career coach.
 Interactions are centered on student learning outcomes designed to encourage the student’s self-efficacy and development of meaningful educational and professional goals.
 While students are responsible for determining their schedule and meeting all degree requirements, academic advisors are here to guide students through the entire graduate degree.

 You must know, and make use of, all proper procedures for doing research, writing papers, and taking examinations.
 Acts of academic dishonesty will be prosecuted through the proper University channels.
 You can read the University Code of Academic Integrity here.

 You must maintain good academic standing with the University.
 Good academic standing is defined as a cumulative GPA above 3.0.

 If you do not maintain a cumulative GPA of 3.0 or above or receive a grade of F, you may be put on academic probation, suspended, or dismissed from the Elliott School.

 Auditing a course enables you to regularly attend a course without completing coursework or examinations.
 No credit is awarded, however, and standard tuition rates apply.
 You may not retake an audited course for credit.
 You may not change from credit to audit status, or vice versa, after the end of the eighth week of classes during the academic year.
 Contact your academic advisor prior to auditing a course.